-DR SWAMIANTHAN'S CONTRIBUTIONS ARE EXEMPLARY r MS Swaminathan's uncontribuprecedented tion in the development of agriculture sector will always be unforgettable and his work will continue to inspire all of us.
+DR SWAMIANTHAN'S CONTRIBUTIONS ARE EXEMPLARY

+r MS Swaminathan's uncontribuprecedented tion in the development of agriculture sector will always be unforgettable and his work will continue to inspire all of us.
 His reputation is not limited to India.
 His demise is an irreparable loss for the agricultural sector of the entire country and the world.
 Due to the contributions Dr. Swaminathan in the field of agriculture, farmers have benefited a lot.
 During the tenure of the then Prime Minister Shri Atal Bihari Vajpavee, the Farmers Commission was formed under the chairmanship of Dr. Swaminathan.
 He was the Director General of the Indian Council of Agricultural Research and also served the agricultural sector through other organizations.

-Farmers were benefited by his recommendation of MSP to the Govern-
+Farmers were benefited by his recommendation of MSP to the Government of India.

-Narendra Singh Tomar Minister for Agriculture and Farmers' Welfare of India ment of India.
 His recommendations were accepted and implemented.
 Farming received a new dimension due to the contemplation of Dr. Swaminathan, who had extraordinary passion and dedication towards agriculture.
 In view of his unprecedented contribution, he had received many national and international awards including the World Food Award.

-Dr. Swaminathan ji had also called for Evergreen Revolution, which is based on ecological principles.
+Narendra Singh Tomar Minister for Agriculture and Farmers' Welfare of India for Evergreen Revolution, which is based on ecological principles.
 Through this, the fertility of the land is maintained and sustainable farming is ensured.
 Dr. Swaminathan started his research career at the National Rice Research Institute, Cuttack, where he was involved in Indica-Japonica hybridization.
 He initiated the breeding of Basmati rice, which has made the country a leading exporter of Basmati rice, earning Rs 30 thousand crore annually.
 His visionary approach towards the use of genetics science in crop breeding is recognized globally.
 Identification of the potential of semi-dwarf wheat and rice varieties and their introduction for the Green Revolution in the country is a proof of his foresight.
 We pray to God to grant peace to the departed soul.
-Om Shanthi.